Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-2/identify.typ

   yearly-schedule: "Ahead",
   (
     (true, "Identify the design goals and constraints for the intake.", "Everyone"), )
 )

 #pro-con(
   name: "Original Idea",
-  image: image("identify/intake-old-design.svg"),
+  image: image("identify/intake-old-design.excalidraw.svg"),
   description: [ ],
   pros: [
     - *Structural Stability* -  The old intake was braced heavily from the clamp side.
-    - *Intaking Ability* - Due to the intake’s width, the second intake stage had an easy time intaking rings.
+    - *Intaking Ability* - Due to the intake's width, the second intake stage had an easy time intaking rings.
   ],
   cons: [
-    - *Weight* - The extra width of our old intake required more materials to build, increasing the robot’s total weight.
+    - *Weight* - The extra width of our old intake required more materials to build, increasing the robot's total weight.
     - *Space* - The width of our intake prevented us from effectively making use of the available robot space, taking up space from other subsystems.
     - *Electronics* - Since the intake took up a lot of the robot space, we had to place our brain and battery in exposed areas.
   ]
 )

 #colbreak()

 #pro-con(
   name: "New Idea",
-  image: image("identify/intake-new-design.svg"),
+  image: image("identify/intake-new-design.excalidraw.svg"),
   description: [ ],
   pros: [
     - *Compactness* - This version will be skinnier than the previous intake design.